Hong Kong Professional Teachers' Union

 The Hong Kong Professional Teachers' Union (HKPTU) was a pro-democracy trade union, professional association and social concern group in Hong Kong.
-Until its disbandment in 2021, it was the largest teachers' organisation in Hong Kong with some 95,000 members at the time of disbandment.
+At the time of its disbandment in 2021, it was the largest single-profession trade union in Hong Kong with over 95,000 members, also making it the largest teachers' organisation in Hong Kong, representing over 90 per cent of the profession.

 Mission

 The PTU was known to be politically liberal, socially activist, and concerned with the defence of the legal rights of teachers.
-Its main activities included: rights advocacy, and providing welfare services.
-It focused on improving education quality through promoting teachers' professionalism, and through advocating of education policies.
-It was also actively involved in social justice and democracy movements in both Hong Kong and China.
+It also traditionally lobbied for student-oriented educational reforms and for wider democracy in Hong Kong.

 Structure

 The highest authority of the PTU was the Annual General Meeting, which was attended by members' representatives, who were elected by teachers in every school, at a ratio of 1 representative to 15 members.
 When the Annual General Meeting was not in session, a 39-member Executive Committee ran the day-to-day affairs of the union.
 A 19-member Senate monitors the Executive Committee's work.
 Both the Executive Committee and the Senate were directly elected by all members of the union in the form of one-person-one-vote.
 All votes were confidential.
-At the time of its disbandment, the President of the union was Mr Fung Wai-wah, and the Chairman of the Senate was Mr Pun Tin-chi.
+At the time of its disbandment, the president of the union was Fung Wai-wah.